Boston High School: Move of school site

 The school was moved to the current Spilsby Road Location on the northern rim of Boston during the autumn of 1938.
-The fundation stone was laid on 18 November 1937.
+The foundation stone was laid on 18 November 1937.
 However, the official opening ceremony did not take place until 1939, the year that the Second World War started.
 It was officially opened on Tuesday 9 May 1939, the start of the summer term; The school was declared open by Alderman Kitwood, who later would have a house named after him.

 Th first speech night with Pernel Strachey, Principal of Newnham College, Cambridge, was in April 1940.
 In November 1941, the prizes were handed out by Edward Everard Earle Welby-Everard, the father of Major General Sir Christopher Welby-Everard.

 During the war girls from Hull were enrolled into the school, having been evacuated from their own city in anticipation of strategic bombing raids by the Luftwaffe.

 In 1956 the Mayoress of Boston was 17-year-old Janet Rowe.
 She had been invited to a Queen's garden party in London on 12 July of that year, but was unable to attend as she was sitting a GCE exam on the same day.

 The swimming pool opened in July 1965.

 With the British Institute of Management IT competition in 1982, the school entered a team, on the day that BT launched its Confravision service on Thursday 9 September 1982, enabling the team to compete against a team from Assumption Grammar School, a Catholic girls' school in Ballynahinch, County Down.

 County schools hockey championships were held at the school in the 1980s.

 The school entered a team for Radio 4's former Top of the Form, in the first round (heat 2) against Skegness Grammar School on Wednesday 14 September 1983 at 6.30pm, with their second round against Colchester County High School for Girls being broadcast on 16 & 18 November 1983.
 The Colchester school would get to the final.

 In the 1990s it also referred to itself as the High School, Boston, and had around 850 girls.

 A sports hall was being built in 1991.
-The £1.4m sports hall was officially opened on the afternoon of Friday 31 January 1992 by Education Secretary Ken Clarke, after he had visited Boston College in the morning.
+The £1.4 million sports hall was officially opened on the afternoon of Friday 31 January 1992 by Education Secretary Ken Clarke, after he had visited Boston College in the morning.

 A French block, with five classrooms, and the sixth form block, was opened on Friday 1 October 1993 by athlete John Disley.
 It was built by Langwith Builders of Holbeach, and partly funded by the Medlock Charitable Trust and the Bycroft Trust.